brenno-calado/brenno-calado/README.md

 #### linkedin: https://www.linkedin.com/in/brenno-calado-vieira-de-melo-nascimento
 #### email: brenno.calado@gmail.com

-Fun facts about me: I love exploring the unbeaten path, such as lesser known ruins!
+Fun facts about me: I love exploring the unbeaten path, be it in the real world, or exploring every inch of a video game map!
 <!--
 **brenno-calado/brenno-calado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.